ryanpag3/rosco/commands/score.md

 The `/score` command allows you to to create and manage scores.
 Scores each have a value that can be increased or decreased.
 They can also be assigned to [scoreboards](/commands/scoreboards).

 ## `/score create` - Create a score.

+Issue `/score create` to create a new score.

 ### Arguments